Skip to content

 bash

-virsh console <vm-name>
+virsh console <YOUR-VM-NAME>

 Press Enter after connecting to see the login prompt.
 To exit, use Ctrl+].